jimmycarney1/screener-app/README.md

 # What I left out, due to time constraints / requirements:

+## TESTS:
+This is a very important part of development, and would be desired before production.

 ## UX/Design

 ### Mobile: This would be next on my &quot;to-do&quot; list: